coderefinery/presentations/talk.md

 - Support continuation of a GitLab service for 3 subsequent years and observe growth
 - Closer collaboration with Software Carpentry
 - Transfer course maintenance to the community (to volunteers)
-- Recruit instructors from the research community
+- Recruit instructors from the .blue[research community]
-- Allocate administrative support for the project for training coordination and reporting
+- Allocate .blue[administrative support] for the project for training coordination and reporting
 - Strike balance between discipline generality and discipline specificity to include humanities
 - Consider shifting budget from instructor salaries to instructor mobility
-- Consider more lightweight management structure if the overall budget is small
+- Consider more .blue[lightweight management structure] if the overall budget is small

 ---